 - Fully assignable, Ableton-friendly XY pad for HID control and a unique way of controlling multiple parameters in virtual instruments

 - Minimal setup required | Mackie/HUI transport control enables for a simple, seamless setup with today’s most popular DAWs

 - USB bus powered with on-board 5 pin MIDI in and out for sending MIDI data from PC sequencers to your favourite analogue synth

-M-Audio to me was not the name I thought of when I thought of controllers.
-However, I do like it a lot and the M-Audio Code is a step-up from any other MIDI product they have made.
+M-Audio to me was not the first name I thought of when I thought of controllers.
+However, I do respect it and the M-Audio Code is a step-up from any other MIDI products they have made.

-This keyboard comes with 49 velocity-sensitive keys with aftertouch and 16 different LED lit drum-pads.
+This keyboard comes with sensitive touch keys including aftertouch and 16 different LED lit drum-pads.

 The M-Audio Code now features pro-tools, an extremely powerful and well used DAW.
-The software that is featured with this instrument is one of the reasons that I really like it.
 It does what most can do, but also comes loaded with so much software that would otherwise cost you hundreds of dollars.

 Overall Thoughts On The M-Audio Code